Moving Beyond Your Mission, Vision and Values to Build Your Brand

-Every nonprofit has their Mission, Vision and Values defined.
-These foundational, guiding principles ground nonprofits and inform everything they do.
-While these tools offer organizations a sense of purpose and direction, they don't offer an emotional connection to the organization and why your work matters.
+Many organizations have their Mission, Vision and Values defined.
+These foundational, guiding principles ground businesses and inform everything they do.
+While these tools offer clarity of purpose and direction, they don't offer an emotional connection to why your work matters.

-While these statements serve important governance functions, they are academic—necessary for clarity but insufficient for effective brand building.
-Your nonprofit needs something more practical and emotionally resonant to build meaningful connections with your audiences.
+While mission, vision, and values statements serve important governance functions, they are academic—necessary for organizational clarity but insufficient for effective brand building.
+You need something more practical and emotionally resonant to build meaningful connections with audiences.

 The Problem with Academic Language

 Mission, vision, and values statements are inherently sterile.
-They speak to what you do and aspire to be, but they don't address the fundamental question every audience member has: How will this make me feel?
+They speak to what you do and aspire to be, but they lack connection to the audience.

 Consider the difference between these two approaches: